Agapio7/Decision-Trees-and-XGBoost-Algorithm-Documentation/README.md

 * They are simple to understand,interpret and visualised.

 * They requires little data preparation.
-Other techniques often require data normalisation, dummy variables need to be created and blank values to be removed.While this module does not support missing values.
+Any missing value present in the data does not affect a decision tree.So,it is considered a flexible algorithm.

 * The cost of using the tree (i.e., predicting data) is logarithmic in the number of data points used to train the tree.